 Yellow tape with the rabies advisory notice wording is available for purchase from the Department of Agriculture.

-Please, contact the Department at (860) 713-2504 if you have questions regarding the requirements, the rabies regulations or if you wish to obtain the rabies advisory notice tape.
+Contact Connecticut Department of Agriculture at 860-713-2504 if you have questions regarding the requirements, the rabies regulations, or if you wish to obtain the rabies advisory notice tape.